 Since the next step in the project is the excavation when the general contractor gets there, it will be more efficient and less expensive for the contractor to completely excavate the ground, gathering up the stumps in the process.

-The contractor for the tree cultivation and maintenance work will be on the site from February 13 to March 31, 2017.
-The general contractor will be starting work on the construction site in May, 2017.
+The contractor for the tree cultivation and maintenance work will be on site from February 13 to June 15, 2017.
+Pruning, cutting and grubbing works have been completed since April 30, 2017.
+Transplantation works will run until June 15, 2017.
+The general contractor will be starting work on the construction site in June, 2017.

 The contract was awarded to the Asplundh Canada ULC company, the leader in vegetation management in the province of Québec.